Recovering Structured Data From Superimposed Non-Linear Measurements: Main Results

 \begin{remark} \begin{rmklist} \item In some situations (especially in the proofs of Section~\ref{sec:proofs}), it is useful to restate \eqref{eq:lifting:l1l2lasso} in its matrix version.
 For this purpose, we simply concatenate the measurement vectors $\alift_i \coloneqq [\a_i^1 \cdots \a_i^M] \in \R^{n \times M}$ and source vectors $\X \coloneqq [\x^1 \cdots \x^M] \in \R^{n \times M}$.
 Then, \eqref{eq:lifting:l1l2lasso} takes the form

-This perspective reveals that the lifting method actually tries to fit a bilinear structure to (bi-)non-linear observations, eventually estimating a rank-one matrix (cf. \eqref{eq:results:lifting:boundmatrix}).
+This perspective reveals that the lifting method actually tries to fit a bilinear structure to \mbox{(bi-)non}-linear observations, eventually estimating a rank-one matrix (cf. \eqref{eq:results:lifting:bound}).
 Note that a similar lifting approach combined with the $\l{1,2}$-norm was recently studied in \cite{ling2015selfcalib,flinth2016sparsedeconv}, considering problems from \emph{self-calibration} and \emph{sparse blind deconvolution}. \item Although the lifting method works in a quite general setting, there are still some scenarios which are (implicitly) excluded.
 More precisely, if all scaling factors $\scalfac_j$ do vanish, Theorem~\ref{thm:results:lifting} states that \eqref{eq:lifting:l1l2lasso} just recovers the $\vnull$-matrix and there is particularly no hope to retrieve $\grtr$.
-An important example of such an undesirable situation is \emph{phase retrieval}, $\fobs_j(v) = \abs{v}$, where $\scalfac_j = \mean[\abs{\gaussianuniv} \cdot \gaussianuniv] = 0$.
-For instance, see \cite{shechtman2015phase} and the references therein for an overview. \qedhere \end{rmklist} \end{remark}
+An important example of such an undesirable situation is \emph{phase retrieval} \cite{shechtman2015phase}, $\fobs_j(v) = \abs{v}$, where $\scalfac_j = \mean[\abs{\gaussianuniv} \cdot \gaussianuniv] = 0$.
+Interestingly, it recently turned out that signal recovery is still possible in situations where $\scalfac_j = 0$ (which includes even, non-linear functions), e.g., see \cite{thrampoulidis2018lifting} for a convex approach based on lifting and \cite{yang2017misspecified} for a non-convex method. \item As already pointed out in the above discussion of Theorem~\ref{thm:results:lifting}, the sampling rate $m = \asympfaster{s \cdot \max\{M, \log(\tfrac{2n}{s})\}}$ proposed by \eqref{eq:results:lifting:meas} does not match with the best possible rate $m = \asympfaster{s + M}$.
+This gap is due to a fundamental limitation of the lifting method \eqref{eq:lifting:l1l2lasso} and not of our statistical analysis, which is based on bounds for the conic mean width (see Proposition~\ref{prop:proofs:meanwidth}); in other words, the sampling rate $m = \asympfaster{s \cdot \max\{M, \log(\tfrac{2n}{s})\}}$ is expected to be (asymptotically) optimal, even if one is only interested in recovery of $\grtr$ via \eqref{eq:lifting:l1l2lasso}, or if the measurement process is linear.
+On the other hand, there exists evidence that it is possible to break the multiplicative complexity barrier of Theorem~\ref{thm:results:lifting} by using more advanced (non-convex) methods instead of \eqref{eq:lifting:l1l2lasso}; see Section~\ref{sec:conclusion}. \qedhere \end{rmklist} \end{remark}